opencompany/www.opencompany.org/about/index.md

 trustworthiness.

-The OCI is housed at [The Saxifrage School](http://www.saxifrageschool.org/), a higher education laboratory working to lower costs, re-think the campus and reconcile theory and practice.
+The OCI is housed at [The Saxifrage School](http://www.saxifrageschool.org/), a higher education laboratory working to lower costs, re-think the campus, and reconcile theory and practice.
 In addition to maintaining this website, the OCI holds an [annual summit](/summit/), apart from which we communicate primarily [using GitHub](https://github.com/opencompany/opencompany.github.io/issues).